package grpc

 FailFast is the opposite of WaitForReady.
 Deprecated: use WaitForReady.

 FailOnNonTempDialError returns a DialOption that specifies if gRPC fails on non-temporary dial errors.
 If f is true, and dialer returns a non-temporary error, gRPC will fail the connection to the network address and won't try to reconnect.
 The default value of FailOnNonTempDialError is false.
-FailOnNonTempDialError only affects the initial dial, and does not do anything useful unless you are also using WithBlock(). # Experimental Notice: This API is EXPERIMENTAL and may be changed or removed in a later release.
+FailOnNonTempDialError only affects the initial dial, and does not do anything useful unless you are also using WithBlock().
+Use of this feature is not recommended.
+For more information, please see: https://github.com/grpc/grpc-go/blob/master/Documentation/anti-patterns.md Deprecated: this DialOption is not supported by NewClient.
+This API may be changed or removed in a later release.

 ForceCodec returns a CallOption that will set codec to be used for all request and response messages for a call.
 The result of calling Name() will be used as the content-subtype after converting to lowercase, unless CallContentSubtype is also used.
 See Content-Type on https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#requests for more details.
 Also see the documentation on RegisterCodec and CallContentSubtype for more details on the interaction between Codec and content-subtype.
 This function is provided for advanced users; prefer to use only CallContentSubtype to select a registered codec instead. # Experimental Notice: This API is EXPERIMENTAL and may be changed or removed in a later release.